cplund8/cplund8.github.io/README.md

 Once GitHub Desktop launches, click the `Show in Finder` button, which will open the folder that houses your repository.
 Copy and paste all of the `.jar` files that you built in the previous step into this folder.
 You don't need any of the other files, only the `.jar` archives.

-Open a new Terminal window and run the following commands:
+Open a new Terminal window (you can do this by clicking the magnifying glass icon in the top bar, typing in `Terminal`, and pressing enter) and run the following commands:

 ```zsh
 cd ~/Documents/GitHub/<username>.github.io